Loading...

 FASTING DURING LENT

 Ash Wednesday and Good Friday are obligatory days of fasting and abstinence for Catholics.
-For members of the Latin Catholic Church, the norms on fasting are obligatory from age 18 until age 59.
+For members of the Latin Catholic Church, the norms on fasting are obligatory from age 18 through age 59.
 When fasting, a person is permitted to eat one full meal, as well as two small snacks (that together are not equal to a full meal).

 Those who are excused from fasting outside the age limits include the physically or mentally ill, including individuals suffering from chronic illnesses such as diabetes.
 Also excluded are pregnant or nursing women.